-Roger is famous for his iconic monster movies and for his acclaimed Edgar Allen Poe cycle, starring Vincent Price.
-One of the first producers to make movies targeting, Roger has always remained prescient.
+Roger is famous for his iconic monster movies and his acclaimed Edgar Allen Poe cycle starring Vincent Price.
+One of the first producers to make movies targeting teenagers, Roger has always remained prescient.
 The heirs to his films are big-budget Hollywood spectacles.
-The FAST AND FURIOUS series, the DEATH RACE franchise and the LITTLE SHOP OF HORRORS cultural phenomenon are all based on his properties.
-Roger's grindhouse style has greatly influenced filmmakers such as Quentin Tarantino, Robert Rodriguez and Eli Roth.
+The Fast and Furious series, the Death Race franchise, and the Little Shop of Horrors cultural phenomenon are all based on his properties.
+Roger's grindhouse style has greatly influenced filmmakers such as Quentin Tarantino, Robert Rodriguez, and Eli Roth.

-In 1954 he directed THE MONSTER FROM THE OCEAN FLOOR, thus beginning his slate of low-budget films for American International Pictures.
-In 1962, Roger directed his most daring film, THE INTRUDER with William Shatner, about the segregationist American South.
+In 1954, he directed The Monster from the Ocean Floor, thus beginning his slate of low-budget films for American International Pictures.
+In 1962, Roger directed his most daring film, The Intruder with William Shatner, about the segregationist American South.
 Throughout the sixties, Roger's lavish and surrealist cycle of Vincent Price/Edgar Allan Poe horror films for AIP earned him international acclaim.
 In 1964, Roger became the youngest producer/director to be given a retrospective at the Cinémathèque Française.
-Corman pioneered the first biker movie, WILD ANGELS in 1966.
-The film starred Peter Fonda and Nancy Sinatra and heavily influenced EASY RIDER.
-Corman also began the 60’s psychedelic film craze with his Cannes Premiere THE TRIP, written by and starring Jack Nicholson.
+He pioneered the first biker movie, Wild Angels, in 1966, which starred Peter Fonda and Nancy Sinatra and heavily influenced Easy Rider.
+Corman also began the '60s psychedelic film craze with his Cannes premiere of The Trip, written by Jack Nicholson.

-Roger was one of the first American directors to bring foreign cinema to the States, distributing the films of Akira Kurosawa, Francois Trauffaut, Frederico Fellini, Ingmar Bergman and Werner Herzog through his company New World Pictures.
+Roger was one of the first American directors to bring foreign cinema to the States, distributing the films of Akira Kurosawa, François Truffaut, Frederico Fellini, Ingmar Bergman, and Werner Herzog through his company New World Pictures.